OglesbyArt/UpdateGalleryFile/README.md

             while (!found && !done)
             {
-                System.out.println ("Please enter last name of Artist and the" + " painting title you have sold : ");
+                System.out.println ("Please enter the following for the sold painting you want to update: "
+                    + "\t   Last name of Artist then press <ENTER> and Painting Title then press <ENTER>");

             lName = UserInterface.getString();
             title = UserInterface.getString();